Skip to main content

 Preparation of this accessibility statement

-This website is currently being tested against the WCAG 2.2 AA standard.
-This test of a representative sample of pages is being carried out by MIXD.
+This website has been tested against the WCAG 2.2 AA standard.
+This test of a representative sample of pages was carried out by MIXD on the 7 November 2024.

 We also used findings from our own testing when preparing this accessibility statement.
 Testing methods included using screen readers and accessibility tools, such as Siteimprove, Lighthouse, Wave and Axe DevTools.